instadeepai/Mava/mava/systems/README.md

 implemented using [Launchpad](https://github.com/deepmind/launchpad), which is used for distributed training.
 This allows for easy scaling of computational resources by changing only one variable.

-Below we list the different systems in Mava based on the actions spaces they use.
+Below we list the different systems in Mava based on the action spaces they use.
 More systems will be added in future Mava updates.

 ### Continuous control